Fields2Cover/Fields2Cover/README.rst

 A quick list of new additions to the library:

-1. Decomposition algorithms:
+#.
+Decomposition algorithms:

-  - Trapezoidal and Boustrophedon decomposition.
+   * Trapezoidal and Boustrophedon decomposition.
 Those algorithms are useful to split any concave field into several convex sub-fields.

-2. Route planner:
+#.
+Route planner:

-  - Route optimizer using`OR-tools <https://developers.google.com/optimization>`__ can be used to order the swaths, instead of just using a known pattern.
+   * Route optimizer using `OR-tools <https://developers.google.com/optimization>`__ can be used to order the swaths, instead of just using a known pattern.

-  - Support for a point used as the start and end points of the route.
+   * Support for a point used as the start and end points of the route.

-3. Path planner:
+#.
+Path planner:

-  - Support for routes provided by the route optimizer.
+   * Support for routes provided by the route optimizer.

-4. Swath generator:
+#.
+Swath generator:

-  - Speed improvement on swath generation.
+   * Speed improvement on swath generation.

-  - New cost function: `NSwathModified`.
+   * New cost function: `NSwathModified`.
 It uses an approximation to compute the number of swaths, reducing computation costs.

-5. Many bugs fixed!
+#.
+Many bugs fixed.